atomicobject/heatshrink/README.md

 `HEATSHRINK_DYNAMIC_ALLOC` to 0 in `heatshrink_config.h`.

-Note that the command line program defaults to compressing with default paramters when run without any arguments -- to see usage info, use:
+Note that the command line program defaults to compressing with default parameters when run without any arguments -- to see usage info, use:

     $ heatshrink -h